dolph/voice-of-the-customer/README.md

 ![](./images/wsl_steps_basic.png)

-The setup is done in 3 primary steps.
+The setup is done in 4 primary steps.
 You will download the code, configure the code and then deploy the code to Bluemix.
+Once you have deployed the code to Bluemix, you would load the data into Cloudant and then trigger a task to load the content from Cloudant into Discovery.

 If you would like to run the code locally, there will be one more step to configure the credentials locally.

 > Think of a name for your application.
 The name must be unique within Bluemix, otherwise it won't deploy.
 This name will be used in a number of steps to get the application up and running.